 Suggested steps for leveraging your cost management software tool:

 Step 1: Set up the time phased cost data using the framework of the WBS as defined in the DD 2794 FlexFile CSDR Plan.
-With MaxTeam or EVMax, the database is already set up in these cost management and EVM project management software tools for you to include rich text content such as the scope of work discussion or remarks.
+With MaxTeam, the database is already set up in these cost management and EVM project management software tools for you to include rich text content such as the scope of work discussion or remarks.
 You can easily capture the supplemental text data you need for the FlexFile DID.

 Step 2: Set up the project’s resources with attributes so they map to the FlexFile functional resource categories, an optional step if you want to map to the detail functional resource categories.
-This is easy to do in MaxTeam or EVMax because the FlexFile functional categories are already built in to the software for you to map your resources to the applicable category.
+This is easy to do in MaxTeam because the FlexFile functional categories are already built in to the software for you to map your resources to the applicable category.
 The pick lists for the fields match the DID categories.

 Step 3: Add the applicable attributes to the WBS, control accounts, or work packages to be able to segregate recurring and non-recurring costs, identify CLINs, or identify orders/lots.
-This is easy to do in both MaxTeam and EVMax because these attribute fields are already built into the database.
+This is easy to do in both MaxTeam because these attribute fields are already built into the database.
 Simply assign the attributes to the work elements.

 Step 4: Map the overhead categories to align with the FlexFile functional overhead categories.
-MaxTeam cost management software and EVMax earned value analysis software help you to do this mapping with built-in fields and pick lists that match the DID categories.
+MaxTeam cost management software earned value analysis software help you to do this mapping with built-in fields and pick lists that match the DID categories.

 Step 5: Use the source data in the cost management or earned value management software tools to produce an Excel file or JSON data encoded file in accordance with the FlexFile DEI and FFS.
-Once again this is easy to do with MaxTeam and EVMax because the tools include the export utilities needed to produce the FlexFile deliverables.
+Once again this is easy to do with MaxTeam because the tools include the export utilities needed to produce the FlexFile deliverables.